-Anne Corless works in the creative arts as an artist and illustrator, designer, medical artist and writer.
+Anne Corless enjoys working in the creative arts; as an artist, illustrator and designer for exhibitions or on commission, as a specialist medical illustrator, a writer and as an art tutor.
 With a love of the natural world Anne’s studio is full of drawings and paintings of people, animals, landscapes and seascapes, created in a variety of media from delicate pencil drawings, charcoal studies and intricate watercolours to vast oil paintings.
 Born in the UK, Anne spent her youth living around the world; in Nigeria, Australia, Kenya, Saudi Arabia and South Africa before settling with Bob, her Lancastrian husband and their young family in Lancashire.
 Anne writes: “Living overseas for so many years gave me the opportunity to see some truly wonderful sights of the natural world.
 I have watched herds of elephant crashing through the undergrowth in the magnificent Aberdare Mountains in Kenya and I have sat quietly on a small clifftop in Tsavo National Park whilst a retired park ranger quietly talked about the wildlife at the nearby waterhole.
 I have stood on pristine beaches in Australia with hardly another person in sight and I have snorkelled in the Red Sea over a coral reef of magical shapes and colours with a drop into the ocean so deep and sudden at its edge that I was afraid to swim over it.”

 With their family all grown up, Anne and Bob now enjoy travelling when possible, such as to the remote Gjesvaerstappen Nature Reserve, an island near the North Cape in Norway, which they visited in 2015, famous for the one million puffins that arrive each year.
 Anne says: “It was as if thousands of little puffins escorted our small boat as they flew alongside, perilously close to the waves.
 Anne records these ‘creative’ journeys on her blog; ‘Watercolour Journeys; art travels with Anne Corless” which feature her photography, artwork and writing.
 “I hope that by creating images of the natural world I may remind people of the importance of protecting it….for all our sakes.”

 Anne also enjoys a career as a Registered Medical Illustrator and is on the Academy of Health Sciences Register accredited by the Professional Standards Authority.
 With a background in nursing and midwifery (Registered Nurse/ Registered Midwife), a B.A.
 (Hons) Degree in Design (specialising in scientific and natural history illustration) and a post graduate qualification (MAA) in medical art she works with clients from around the world.
 Some of her medical artwork is available on licence from Wellcome Images; a medical picture library and the world’s leading source of images on medicine and its history.
-Anne is a professional member of the Association of Illustrators (UK), the Anatomical Society (UK), the Medical Artists Association (UK) and the Association of Medical Illustrators (USA).
+Anne is a professional member of the Association of Illustrators (UK), the Anatomical Society (UK), the Medical Artists Association (UK), the Association Européenne des Illustrateurs Médicaux et Scientifiques and the Association of Medical Illustrators (USA).